Comprehensive Guide to Bloodborne Pathogen Training

 How Often Must the Exposure Control Plan Be Reviewed?

-The OSHA standard requires the exposure control plan to be reviewed yearly.
+Employers must maintain a written Exposure Control Plan and review and update it at least annually, or whenever job duties or exposure risks change.
 Also, whenever there are changes in tasks, procedures, or employee positions affect or create new occupational exposure, the existing control plan must be reviewed and updated accordingly.

 How Do You Train for Bloodborne Pathogens?